Swing era: Rhythm sections

-In May 1935, the No. 1 record in the country was Jimmie Lunceford’s “Rhythm Is Our Business”.
+In May 1935, the No. 1 record in the country was Jimmie Lunceford's "Rhythm Is Our Business".
 Released a few months before Benny Goodman triggered the national craze known as swing, the song offered a foretaste of the coming deluge.
-“Rhythm is our business/ Rhythm is what we sell,” Lunceford’s singer declared: “Rhythm is our business / Business sure is swell.”[7]
+"Rhythm is our business/ Rhythm is what we sell," Lunceford's singer declared: "Rhythm is our business / Business sure is swell."[7]
 If rhythm defined the swing bands, its foundation lay in the rhythm section: piano, guitar, bass, and drums.

 In big bands, rhythm sections fused into a unified rhythmic front: supplying the beat and marking the harmonies.
 Each of the leading bands presented a distinct, well-designed rhythmic attack that complemented its particular style.
 The rhythm sections of Ellington, Basie, and Lunceford, for example, sounded nothing alike.
 Just as the soloists were champing at the bit of big-band constraints, rhythm players were developing techniques and ideas that demanded more attention than they usually received.
 In the 1930s, rhythm instruments made dramatic advances toward the foreground of jazz.
 In the process, they helped set the stage for bebop.
 In 1939, Duke Ellington discovered virtuoso young bassist Jimmie Blanton and hired him into his Orchestra.
-Blanton revolutionized the bass as a featured instrument in the band, until he tragically left the band in late 1941 due to terminal tuberculosis.
+Blanton revolutionized the bass as a featured instrument in the band, until he left the band in late 1941 due to terminal tuberculosis.